zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.gravatar.rst

 .. note::

    Passing ``null`` to ``secure`` setting will cause that secure url will be chosen whatever current request in your application is secure or not.
+This is default behavior.

 As you can see in above examples, there are predefined settings for default image and rating.
 Gravatar helper defines following constants for rating: ``RATING_G``, ``RATING_PG``, ``RATING_R``, ``RATING_X``